By Alexi Falson, 22 Jun, 2022

 As a complete package, the Venue is one of the most attractive cars in Hyundai’s lineup, simply due to the value for money proposition that is on offer in the company’s entry-level SUV.
 The Venue ticks all the relevant and significant boxes, and better still, Hyundai packs enough features into the entry-level Venue that there is no significant need to upgrade, unless you’re looking for those extra features.

 As a simple, feature-packed and affordable compact SUV, the Venue is hard to ignore, which is why we’d recommend you organise yourself a test-drive in the very near future.
-On that note, if you’re in the market for a new car, you can get a free quote and see how much OnlineAuto can save you on your next car, or call us on 1300 719 925.
+On that note, if you’re looking where to buy a new car, you can get a free quote and see how much OnlineAuto can save you on your next car, or call us on 1300 719 925.

 Five Specs You Need to Know